Francesca Street, CNN

 Richard and his friends had spent their vacation soaking up New York, going out clubbing in the evenings and exploring the sights in the daytime.

 The morning of November 27, they'd woken up late, having been out the night before.
 They were looking for somewhere to get a bite to eat.

 The American in their group explained it was a national holiday, and most restaurants would be closed.

 "But I know of a party going on where they might have some food," he'd said.

-"That's how he pitched it to us," recalls Steggall.
+"That's how he pitched it to us," recalls Richard.
 "We had no idea it was going be a semi-formal Thanksgiving dinner, much like Christmas would be in the UK."

-Steggall had his first inkling that turning up uninvited was a bit of a faux pas when he saw Honour's expression when she opened her apartment door.
+Richard had his first inkling that turning up uninvited was a bit of a faux pas when he saw Dina's expression when she opened her apartment door.

 But he was also instantly captivated.